I chronicled Thursday and Friday of my birthday weekend, but I still had plenty of golf in store for Saturday and Sunday, so here we go.

 Some other course collector friends and I played the other Outdoor Resort (Palm Springs) and Motorcoach Country Club earlier this summer, making the effort and spending the money to reserve RV spots with no other purpose than to play the golf courses.
 The Outdoor Resort in Indio is actually just across the street from Motorcoach, but we didn’t have a chance to play it until this weekend.

 Things went easily checking in and getting to the first tee.
-The place was pretty much deserted this late in the summer and I’m surprise the course was even maintained at all.
+The place was pretty much deserted this late in the summer and I’m surprised the course was even maintained at all.
 That’s where things get interesting, though.
 As my friends were still preparing by our cars, I walked over to the first tee to scope things out.
 I looked at the first green and noticed no flag was up.
 I could see another hole nearby and it didn’t have one either.

 I walked up to the tiny green and then noticed there was no hole either.
 I realized this could be a problem.
-After the trouble we had gone through to get out here, we weren’t going to be denied and started talking about ways to make up our own holes and play some “normal” form of golf.
+After the trouble we had gone through to get out here, we weren’t going to be denied.
+We started talking about ways to make up our own holes and play some “normal” form of golf.
 Luckily, after further research we did find there was an old hole cut on each green and filled in completely with sand.
 That’s all we needed.

 We would hit our tee shots, walk up to the green and find the sanded hole.
 Then we’d dig out what we could with our hands and play out from there.
 It was extremely silly, but kind of fun in our own twisted way.
 The hole cuts were ratty and overgrown, so it was far from regulation, but we made it work and it was good enough to check this course off our lists.